JanssenProject/jans/Server/integrations/basic/README.txt

-This is custom authentication module for oxAuth which do basic authentication.
+This is person authentication module for oxAuth which do basic authentication.

 This module hasn't properties.